sn4k3/SDS011-Frontend/README.md

  and add the following line at the end:

+ ``@reboot python3 /var/www/html/scripts/aqi3.py start > /dev/null 2>&1 &``

+ Otherwise if you prefer to start the sensor manually from web use the following line to put sensor at sleep each boot:

- ``@reboot python /var/www/html/aqi.py &``
+  ``@reboot python3 /var/www/html/scripts/aqi3.py stop > /dev/null 2>&1 &``

- Now we must confirure the http server, open the configuration file with:
+ Now we must configure the http server, open the configuration file with:

  ``sudo nano /etc/lighttpd/lighttpd.conf``